Bedtime Story (Madonna song): Reception and analysis

 Jake Hall from Dazed magazine declared "Bedtime Story" the blueprint for the "90s brand of futurism", adding that the video "eschews the obvious and instead relies on undulating CGI".
 Writing for ComingSoon.net, Brad Brevet saw influence of the video on Tarsem Singh's films, The Cell (2000) and The Fall (2006).
-Both "Bedtime Story" and the The Cell share Christian symbolism and imagery based on Metatron's cube, and represent a "journey through the unconscious mind".
+Both "Bedtime Story" and The Cell share Christian symbolism and imagery based on Metatron's cube, and represent a "journey through the unconscious mind".
 In the case of The Fall, there's a shot of Sufi whirling that is "almost exactly the same [as 'Bedtime Story'], just reversed in color scheme".
 Influence of "Bedtime Story" was also noted on the music video for "Hold It Against Me" (2011) by Britney Spears; "[F]rom the futuristic set and the special effects to Brit's long, flowing gown and whirling dancers, ['Bedtime Story'] appears to be a direct influence on pretty much everything in 'HIAM'.
 Though we're willing to bet Brit didn't spend nearly as much to make her version", wrote James Montgomery.

 James Steffen, author of The Cinema of Sergei Parajanov, pointed out that some of the imagery in the video —a scene showing a bare foot crushing grapes over a slab inscribed with Arabic, and the shot of a bishop's croziers falling into hand― was "directly lifted" from The Color of Pomegranates.
 In the book Madonna's Drowned Worlds, Santiago Fouz-Hernández and Freya Jarman-Ivens wrote that the video took the concepts of new age and adapted them "through the recurrence of androgyny.
 The New Age dreams of a perfect world, and these dreams are being present by Madonna as a 'bedtime story', an occasion for dreaming".
 The authors added that the video hints at the creation of a "new world, filled with magic and symbols [...]
 All this is linked to the beliefs of the New Age, which itself refers to the arcane world of hermeticism".
 "Bedtime Story" was further compared to "Open Your Heart" (1986) —which features Art Deco influences and imagery; both videos are a key to the singer's "world of images", as noted by the authors.
 Stewart Mason from Slant Magazine added that, "[the video] offers innumerable images to pluck and peel back, revealing not only reference points, but also an embrace of the spiritual transcendence of the nonverbal depicted in the lyrics [...] a monument to the unexplainable sway of human connection".
 “Bedtime Story” is one of few music videos in history to be permanently displayed at New York's Museum of Modern Art.